 My intention is to come from a heart-centered place, free from ego that supports my clients in accessing those deep aspects of their Being that facilitate healing and integration.
 This is the context through which I hope you will read the following passages about my training.

-In the last 3 decades, I have pursued training in a variety of modalities that range from very deep work to the most subtle: encompassing physical manipulation, psycho-emotional process, energetic healing.
+Over the last 4 decades, I have pursued training in a variety of modalities that range from very deep work to the most subtle: encompassing physical manipulation, psycho-emotional process, and energetic healing.
 The longer I have practiced the healing arts, the more I have gravitated toward methods that work directly with the inner guidance that can be accessed through energy, consciousness and the tissues themselves.

 Hakomi Body-Centered Therapy is an incredibly profound client-centered method that allows gentle access to the unconscious while the conscious mind is present.
 Practiced while in a state of mindfulness, the process is guided by the client’s curiosity; working to guide and support the client, the process of informing core material happens quite organically.
 I discovered Hakomi in 1983 and spent the next 15 years learning and teaching this method which is founded on Buddhist principles and practiced in the state of mindfulness.
 Through Hakomi, I came to have a profound appreciation for the innate wisdom that is an intrinsic component of every aspect of our being.
 This method can be practiced alone or in combination with any number of disciplines, including bodywork, and for me has deeply influenced my way of life.